-2.6 Graduate School Fellowships.
-The Graduate School sponsors a limited number of fellowships for advanced students in addition to supplemental fellowships for entering students.
-The Chemistry Department annually awards a number of fellowships for advanced students.
+2.6 Graduate School and Department Fellowships.
+The Graduate School sponsors a limited number of fellowships for students in addition to supplemental fellowships for entering students.
+The Chemistry Department annually awards a number of fellowships for advanced students (G901 status, see section 1.2).
 These may be either full fellowships or of the partial or supplemental type.
-Students are usually nominated by their Research Advisor for departmental awards.
-The Graduate Office will bring information concerning fellowships to the attention of qualified individuals whenever possible.
+Advanced students will submit their applications for Department Fellowships in January/February using IU Scholarships.